redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 Samek and Gail DeVos, moderated by Alvin Schrader on Intellectual Freedom.
-I wrote about that event in a [blog post](https://redlibrarian.github.io/article/2018/09/11/intellectual-freedom-value-ethics.html), where I said that the whole experience of the panel was demoralizing.
+I wrote about that event in a [blog post](https://redlibrarian.github.io/article/2018/09/11/intellectual-freedom-value-ethics.html), where I said that the whole experience of was demoralizing.

 In January of this year, Jim Turk received the Les Fowlie Intellectual Freedom award at the Ontario Library Conference in January.
 He was also